 The big question is will intuitive eating work for everyone?

 Intuitive eating allows you to focus on doing what’s right for your body.

 This of course doesn’t mean that you should eat chocolate cake for every meal of the day, five days a week just because that’s what sounds and tastes good.
 Nutrition needs to take priority.

 Within your intuitive eating routine, you’ll want to incorporate plenty of nutrient-dense foods.
 This means lean proteins, fats, fibre and carbs from fruit and veg.

 And you’ll also want to pay close attention to how your body feels every step of the way.
 If you feel full, stop eating.
 If you’re hungry, eat until the hunger is satisfied.

 Guys, I can’t stress this enough.
 Only you know your body.
 And since we’re all different, what works for me might not work for you.
 And that’s okay.

-I stick to the 80:20 rule – I eat healthy 80% of the time and treat myself 20% of the time.
+I mostly eat intuitively and stick to the 80/20 rule – I eat healthy 80% of the time and treat myself 20% of the time.

 That way, I don’t deprive myself of any food but I also don’t overindulge.
 And I actually WANT to eat healthy most of the time.

 I also don’t count calories or macros now but I know how many calories I should be eating for my body type and activity level.